 Android One comes without any of the stuff that manufacturers like to bundle in - no skins, no duplicate apps, no additional services.
 That means no pre-loading Microsoft Office or Facebook app, no additional news apps and no changing the keyboard.

-Google's goal here is to facilitate the spread of Google-controlled Android via compelling products.
+Google's goal here was to facilitate the spread of Google-controlled Android via compelling products.
 It's a little like the old Nexus programme, but rather than being devices sold by Google directly, these are Android devices made by other hardware partners.

 The biggest proponent of Android One is Nokia, who has a full portfolio of devices using the software.